Mohamed10994/Socialnetwork/README.md

 ## About

-* A simple Django App that allows registered users to post social/posts to their profiles, with the option to update/delete their posts.
+* Django App that allows registered users to post social/posts to their profiles, with the option to update/delete their posts.
 * The app has a following/followers system where the user can choose whose posts should appear on their homepage.
-* Comments system on users' posts, with the option to update/delete their comments.
+* Comments and Replies system on users' posts, with the option to update/delete their comments and replies.
 * Like/Unlike system on users's posts.
 * Notifications for user's new comments, reply, likes, messages and following.